sabago/pysph/docs/source/getting_started.rst

 **ParticleArray**.

-Once we have defined the individual particle arrays, we put them into a common container, **Partices**, which is then passed around to make access to the arrays easier.::
+Once we have defined the individual particle arrays, we put them into a common container, **Particles**, which is then passed around to make access to the arrays easier.::

 	particles = base.Particles(arrays=[pa1,pa2,...],